aytisnik/face_recognition/README.md

 ```
 $ pip install -r requirements.txt
 ```
-Download Caltech's modified Faces 1999 datasets from the links [caltechfaces](https://drive.google.com/open?id=1mTGAPW878JloiQ45i1g-SBx1Q7TJecta) and [caltechfaces_cropped](https://drive.google.com/open?id=1CGb5r0bMvM9pOWo8sPof1yOuL9U-qO19) and put the files in the directories with the same name in the working directory.
+You can download Caltech's modified Faces 1999 datasets from the links [caltechfaces](https://drive.google.com/open?id=1mTGAPW878JloiQ45i1g-SBx1Q7TJecta) and [caltechfaces_cropped](https://drive.google.com/open?id=1CGb5r0bMvM9pOWo8sPof1yOuL9U-qO19) and put the datasets in the working directory.
 You can download The Yale Face Dataset from its official source.
 Alternatively, you can download the original Faces 1999 dataset and modify it according to the [Instructions](https://github.com/aytisnik/face_recognition/blob/master/README.md#instructions) below.

 ### Details